Synchronization for the Rough Kuramoto Model

 completing the proof.
 An alternative proof is proposed in Appendix~\ref{App_B}. \end{proof} \end{subsection} \begin{subsection}{Local Synchronization of the Phases} We are now ready to prove the local synchronization for the phases of \eqref{RKM}.
 In order to do so we start by giving the definition of Lyapunov (exponential) stability for a rough differential equation. \begin{definition} \textit{\textbf{Stability}}: a solution $y^\star$ of \eqref{RDE} is called (Lyapunov) stable if for any $\varepsilon>0$ there exists a positive random variable $r=r(\omega)>0$ such that for any initial value $y_0\in\R^d$ satisfying $\|y_0-y^\star_0\|<r(\omega)$ the solution of \eqref{RDE} starting from $y_0$ exists on the whole half line $t\in[0,\infty)$ and the following inequality holds \\ \textit{\textbf{Exponential stability}}: a solution $y^\star$ of \eqref{RDE} is called exponentially stable if it is stable and there exist two positive random variables $r(\omega)>0$ and $r^\star(\omega)>0$ and a positive constant $\mu>0$ such that for any initial value $y_0$ satisfying $\|y_0-y^\star_0\|<r(\omega)$ the solution of \eqref{RDE} starting from $y_0$ exists on the whole half line $t\in[0,\infty)$ and the following inequality

-holds for all $t\geq0$. \end{definition} So our goal is to prove the following theorem. \begin{theorem} Under the hypotheses \nameref{A}, \nameref{B}, \nameref{W}, \nameref{G} then there exists a constant $\lambda_0$ such that for any $C_{\Tilde{G}}<\lambda_0$ we have that $\hat{\theta}^\star=0$ is almost surely exponentially attracting in the sense of Definition \ref{defStab} on $I_\delta$, with $\delta\in[0,\pi/2)$.
-Moreover, always referring to Definition~\ref{defStab}, we have that the rate of convergence $\mu$ satisfies
+holds for all $t\geq0$. \end{definition} So our goal is to prove the following theorem. \begin{theorem} Under the hypotheses \nameref{A}, \nameref{B}, \nameref{W}, \nameref{G} then there exists a constant $\lambda_0$ such that for any $C_{\Tilde{G}}<\lambda_0$ we have that $\hat{\theta}^\star=0$ is almost surely exponentially stable in the sense of Definition \ref{defStab} on $I_\delta$, with $\delta\in[0,\pi/2)$.
+Moreover, always referring to Definition~\ref{defStab}, we have that the rate of convergence $\mu$ can be chosen arbitrarily in the interval

-with $\lambda_2$ the smallest positive eigenvalue of the Laplacian matrix of $\mathcal{A}$ and $C_\delta\in\left[\frac{2}{\pi},1\right]$ a constant depending only on $\delta$.
+with $\lambda_2$ the smallest positive eigenvalue of the Laplacian matrix of $\mathcal{A}$, $C_\delta\in\left(0,1\right]$ is a constant depending only on $\delta$ and $L_f$ is the Lipschitz constant of the deterministic drift of \eqref{RKM}.
 Moreover $r(\omega)$ and $r^\star(\omega)$ have an explicit expression, which depends on the choice of $\mu$. \end{theorem} \begin{proof} \textit{\textbf{Step 1}}: In order to prove the exponential stability we want to show that we have a Lyapunov function that satisfies the hypotheses of \cite[Theorem 23]{duc2025strong}.
 In our case it is sufficient to consider the following Lyapunov function

 Let us fix $\delta\in(0,\pi/2)$ and consider the compact sub-domain $I_\delta=[-\delta,\delta]\subseteq[-\pi,\pi]$.
 Of course we have that $V\in C^1(I_\delta\setminus\{0\};\R)\cap C^0(I_\delta;\R)$ and it satisfies trivially some of technical hypotheses required~\cite[Theorem 23]{duc2025strong} given by: